“Freshly squeezed orange juice is healthy and natural,” says the food industry.

-So-called orange nectar contains even more sugar than pure (just as freshly squeezed) orange juice or orange juice from concentrate.
+Orange nectar contains even more sugar than pure – just as freshly squeezed – orange juice or orange juice from concentrate.
 According to the law, this may contain up to 20 grams of sugar per deciliter.
 That’s twice the sugar content in cola!

 If vitamins are your thing, eat greens or an apple.

-What is the difference between the natural fructose found in the fruit and fructose?
+What is the difference between the natural fruit sugar found in the fruit and fructose?

-- What is the difference between fructose and fructose?
+- What is the difference between fruit sugar and fructose?
 I’ll give you the answer myself.
-Fruck sugar is the sugar that occurs naturally in the fruit.
+Fruit sugar is the sugar that occurs naturally in the fruit.
 Fructose is high fructose corn syrup made from GMO corn.

-- Table sugar is a disaccharide a double sugar.
-Fructose is a simple sugar.
+- Table sugar is a disaccharide, a double sugar.
+Fruit sugar is a simple sugar.
 Which goes into the blood faster?
 The answer is clear.

-- “Even if you eat fruit all day, you won’t get fat because of the natural fructose”.
+- “Even if you eat fruit all day, you won’t get fat because of the natural fruit sugar.”
 That’s not an argument.
-A person does not gain weight when he eats the whole fruit – yes that is true.
+A person does not gain weight if he eats the whole fruit – yes that is true.
 A person gains weight when their caloric balance is too high.
-Input-output.
-But a person gets sick and is totally unbalanced if he is fruit all day.
+Input – output.
+But a person gets sick and is totally unbalanced if he eats fruit all day.
 That’s not a good recommendation.
 Fruits are a dessert and should be consumed accordingly.

 Sugar provides the organism with large amounts of empty calories, 4000 kcal / kg, and that in a ruthless manner, because its acidic effect immediately imbalances the metabolism.